 Or in other words, there are more bacteria on earth than there are stars in the universe.

-It would therefore not be a huge leap to consider that marine bacteria, just like their land-bound counterparts, would evolve to eat plastics.
+Therefore, it would not be a huge leap to consider that marine bacteria, just like their land-bound counterparts, would evolve to eat plastics.

 It has been estimated that 8 million metric tons of plastic enter our oceans every year.
 Of this plastic detritus, over 50% sinks to the bottom of the ocean, hiding it from sight.

 The remainder Floats on the surface where due to the combined action of UV light and weathering, it slowly begins to break apart.

 Here Comes The Mystery